Bignor, Fishbourne, Bosham and the Roman sites of Chichester

 Deposit: £250 Single supplement: £225

-Our tour of Roman villas in Sussex starts today when we gather in our hotel in Chichester and meet our expert Guide Lecturer.
+Our tour of Roman Sussex starts today when we gather in our hotel at Emsworth and meet our expert Guide Lecturer.
+He will give an introductory lecture before dinner.

 Day 2 - Chichester

-Today we spend the day exploring the historic city of Chichester, or Noviomagus Reginorum, whose Roman layout can be seen by its four main streets and by the remains of its ancient forum.
+Today we spend the day exploring the historic city of Chichester, or Noviomagus Reginorum, whose Roman layout can be seen by its four main streets.
 We first view the well-preserved remnants of the Roman walls built in the 3rd century AD to protect the city from coastal raiders.
-We then proceed to the stunning 12th century Cathedral, where, in addition to a number of treasures, we see the remains of a Roman mosaic which once graced a public building.
-After lunch, we visit the Novium Museum, purpose built in order to display the remains of the Roman bath complex uncovered in the end of the 20th century and housing a recently refurbished Roman gallery which also includes the Chilgrove mosaic found in the excavation of a suburban late antique villa at Chilgrove.
-We continue to the 15th century Central Market Cross, which stands in the intersection of the four principal - once Roman - streets of the city.
-From there we explore the remnants of the amphitheatre, one of the main hallmarks of a Roman city, before ending the day at the Roman cemeteries built outside the city walls.
+We then proceed to the stunning 12th century Cathedral, where, in addition to a number of treasures, we see the remains of a Roman mosaic which once graced a town building.
+After lunch, we visit the Novium Museum, purpose built in order to display the remains of the Roman bath complex uncovered at the end of the 20th century and housing a recently refurbished Roman gallery which also includes a mosaic found during the excavation of a suburban villa at Chilgrove.
+We continue to the 15th century Central Market Cross, which stands at the intersection of the four principal - once Roman - streets of the city.
+From there we explore the remains of the amphitheatre, one of the main hallmarks of a Roman city.
+On our return journey to Emsworth we will make a stop at historic Bosham to view the village, harbour and church, the latter famously being depicted in the Bayeux Tapistry.

 |Meals included||All meals included|